 Daniel has published widely on matters of general international law, including treaty interpretation, the procedure of international courts and tribunals, and international trade law.

-His forthcoming monograph, Comparative Law and the Interpretation of International Law, examines the use of domestic law in the interpretation of international law, and will be published by Cambridge University Press.
+His monograph, Comparative Reasoning in International Courts and Tribunals, examines the use of domestic law in the interpretation of international law, and was published by Cambridge University Press in 2019.
 Daniel is co-editor of Interpretation in International Law, published by Oxford University Press in 2015.
 He continues to conduct research on treaty interpretation in his capacity as Rapporteur for the ILA Study Group on the Content and Evolution of the Rules of Interpretation.

 Daniel has been a visiting researcher/scholar at Harvard Law School, the Max Planck Institute for Comparative Public Law and International Law, and Sciences Po, Paris.
 He taught both undergraduate and postgraduate students in the Faculty of Law and Department of Politics and International Studies at the University of Cambridge.